syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Measurement-Annotation.md

 ### Customizing the default appearance which are specific to the Volume Annotation.

-You can customize the default depth value for the volume Annotation using the [`SfPdfViewer.MeasurementSettings.Volume.Depth`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.VolumeAnnotation~Depth.html) property.
+You can customize the default depth value for the volume measurement annotations using the [`Depth`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.VolumeAnnotation~Depth.html) property.

 The [`MeasurementUnit`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.MeasurementUnit.html) is an enum property with values Inch, Pica, Point, Centimeter, Millimeter, and Feet.